Dozens of NATO peacekeepers injured during clashes in northern Kosovo - KTVZ

 Italy’s Prime Minister Giorgia Meloni expressed her sympathy for the Italian KFOR soldiers injured in the clashes, adding in a statement, “What is happening is absolutely unacceptable and irresponsible.
 We will not tolerate further attacks on KFOR.”

-Meanwhile, Serbian Defense Minister Nemanja Starović offered a different version of events than what was outlined by NATO countries.
+Meanwhile, Nemanja Starović, Serbian State Secretary in the Ministry of Defence, offered a different version of events than what was outlined by NATO countries.
 He said “many” protesters were injured in the clashes and accused KFOR of using flash grenades when the “peaceful” protesters had “decided to disperse and continue the protest tomorrow morning.”

 Kosovo, which is mainly ethnically Albanian, won independence from Serbia in 2008.
 But Serbia still considers Kosovo to be an integral part of its territory as do the Serbs living in northern Kosovo.